darwinai/pl-CT-covidnet/README.rst

 Download the pre-trained Machine learning model from: https://drive.google.com/drive/folders/13Cb8yvAW0V_Hh-AvUEDrMEpwLhD3zv-F

-Make sure to download the COVIDNet-CT-A folder
+Make sure to download the COVIDNet-CT-A folder and put it in ct_covidnet/models.

-Then put the downloaded folder in ct_covidnet/models

 The folder structure should be: